csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Figure 6.12 shows the result of this query.

 The rename operation is not strictly required, since it is possible to use a positional notation for attributes.
 We can name attributes of a relation implicitly by using a positional notation, where $1, $2, _. . ._ refer to the first attribute, the second attribute, and so on.
-The positional notation also applies to results of relational- algebra operations.
+The positional notation also applies to results of relationalalgebra operations.
 The following relational-algebra expression illustrates the

 _salary_ 95000